slint-ui/slint/README.md

 ### Compiler

-The idea is that the `.60` files gets compiled ahead of time.
-The expression in the `.60` are meant to be pure function that the compiler can easily interpret at compile time in order to optimize as much as possible.
-The compiler could decide to "inline" properties and remove the ones that are always constant or not changed.
-Ideally it will be possible to pre-process images and text as to improve rendering time of design on low end devices.
-(For example, the compiler could find out that a Text or an Image is always on top of an Image in the same location, and pre-render the text/image on top of the backgrund image to imprive rendering time).
+The `.60` files are compiled ahead of time.
+The expressions in the `.60` are pure functions that the compiler can optimize.
+For example, the compiler could choose to "inline" properties and remove those that are constant or unchanged.
+In the future we hope to improve rendering time on low end devices by pre-processing images and text.
+The compiler could determine that a `Text` or an `Image` element is always on top of another `Image` in the same location.
+Consequently both elements could be rendered ahead of time into a single element, thus cutting down on rendering time.

-The compiler is using the typical compiler phase of lexing, parsing, optimisation, code generation.

-There are different backend for the code generation in the target language.
-The C++ code generator generates a C++ header file, the rust generator generates rust code, and so on.
-In addition, there is also an interpreter for dynamic languages.
+The compiler uses the typical compiler phases of lexing, parsing, optimisation, and finally code generation.
+It provides different backends for code generation in the target language.
+The C++ code generator produces a C++ header file, the Rust generator produces Rust code, and so on.
+An interpreter for dynamic languages is also included.

 ### Runtime

-The runtime library consist in an engine that can support the properties written in the `.60` language.
+The runtime library consists of an engine that supports properties declared in the `.60` language.
-It is meant to reduce memory allocations.
-Components with all their elements and items are usually laid out in a single memory region.
+Components with their elements, items, and properties are laid out in a single memory region, to reduce memory allocations.

-Rendering backend and styles are pluggable.
-There are currently two backend: the `gl` backend uses OpenGL to draw everything.
-There is also a `qt` backend which would use Qt's QPainter, this allow to use native looking widgets using Qt's QStyle.
-The choice of rendering backend or style is a compile time decision.
+Rendering backends and styles are configurable at compile time.
+Current there are two backends:

+ * The `gl` backend uses OpenGL ES 2.0 for rendering.
+ * The `qt` backend uses Qt's QStyle to achieve native looking widgets.
+In the future it could also use QPainter.

 ## Contributions

-Contributions are welcome, in the form of code, bug reports or feedback.
-As an example we track issues where we specifically seek feedback with an [RFC tag](https://github.com/sixtyfpsui/sixtyfps/labels/rfc).
+We welcome your contributions: in the form of code, bug reports or feedback.

-To contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+ * If you see an [RFC tag](https://github.com/sixtyfpsui/sixtyfps/labels/rfc) on an issue, feel free to chime in.
-Due to the dual-licensing nature, contributions require agreeing to a CLA.
+ * For contribution guidelines see [CONTRIBUTING.md](CONTRIBUTING.md).
+The dual-licensing requires the contributor to accept a CLA.

 ## License

-The software is provided under a dual licensing scheme
+This software is provided under a dual licensing scheme:

  - **GNU GPLv3**: Open source license ideal for free software.
- - **Commercial SixtyFps license**: more details to come.
+ - **Commercial SixtyFps license**: More details to come.

 ## Contact us

-Please feel free to join [Github discussions](https://github.com/sixtyfpsui/sixtyfps/discussions) for general talk or questions.
-[Github issues](https://github.com/sixtyfpsui/sixtyfps/issues) can be used to report public suggestions or bugs.
+Feel free to join [Github discussions](https://github.com/sixtyfpsui/sixtyfps/discussions) for general chat or questions.
+Use [Github issues](https://github.com/sixtyfpsui/sixtyfps/issues) to report public suggestions or bugs.

-You can also contact us privately by sending email to info@sixtyfps.io
+To contact us privately send an email to info@sixtyfps.io